 The process of organogram review had been table to LLF for consultation and engagements will continue with possibility to finalise during first quarter of the financial year.
-The organogram was reviewed in 2020 and will again be reviewed in accordance with the new Municipal Staff Regulations 890 and Guidelines 891as promulgated by the Minister.
+The organogram has been reviewed in 2023 in accordance with the new Municipal Staff Regulations 890 and Guidelines 891 as promulgated by the Minister.
+The review process was an intensive consultative process with organized labour and relevant subcommittee before tabling to Council.